 The ability of the 555 timer to both sink and source its output load current means that both LED’s can be connected to the output terminal at the same time but only one will be switched “ON” depending whether the output state is “HIGH” or “LOW”.
 The circuit to the left shows an example of this. the two LED’s will be alternatively switched “ON” and “OFF” depending upon the output.
 Resistor, R is used to limit the LED current to below 20mA.

-We said earlier that the maximum output current to either sink or source the load current via pin 3 is about 200mA and this value is more than enough to drive or switch other logic IC’s, LED’s or small lamps etc. But what if we wanted to switch or control higher power devices such as motors, electromagnets, relays or loudspeakers.
-Then we would need to use a Transistor to amplify the 555 timers output in order to provide a sufficiently high enough current to drive the load.
+We said earlier that the maximum output current to either sink or source the load current via pin 3 is about 200mA at the maximum supply voltage, and this value is more than enough to drive or switch other logic IC’s, LED’s or small lamps, etc. But what if we wanted to switch or control higher power devices such as motors, electromagnets, relays or loudspeakers.
+Then we would need to use a Transistor to amplify the 555 timers output in order to provide a sufficiently high enough power to drive the load.

 The transistor in the two examples above, can be replaced with a Power MOSFET device or Darlington transistor if the load current is high.
-When using an inductive load such as a motor, relay or electromagnet, it is advisable to connect a “freewheel diode” directly across the load terminals to absorb any back emf voltages generated by the inductive device when it changes state.
+When using an inductive load such as a motor, relay or electromagnet, it is advisable to connect a freewheeling (or flywheel) diode directly across the load terminals to absorb any back emf voltages generated by the inductive device when it changes state.

 Thus far we have look at using the 555 Timer to generate monostable and bistable output pulses.
 In the next tutorial about Waveform Generation we will look at connecting the 555 in an astable multivibrator configuration.
 When used in the astable mode both the frequency and duty cycle of the output waveform can be accurately controlled to produce a very versatile waveform generator.